The Impact of Hard Water on Plumbing

 Can Hard Water Block Drains?

-Hard water is hard on plumbing systems stems because of how the minerals interact with soap.
+Hard water is hard on plumbing system stems because of how the minerals interact with soap.
 Combining minerals with soap produces soap scum, which usually appears as a chalky white residue, although it can also be gray.
 This film solidifies, and when it solidifies in your pipes and plumbing fixtures, it narrows or blocks the openings through which water should flow.
 Consequently, hard water causes blocked drains and clogged faucets, pipes, and shower heads.

 Blocked drains can cause severe damage if they aren’t addressed.
 A blocked sewer drain can cause various issues, such as preventing toilets from flushing and causing wastewater to return to your home.

-How Long Does It Take for Hard Water to Affect Pipes?
+How Long Does It Take for Hard Water To Affect Pipes?

 Hard water impacts your pipes immediately.
 From the first time hard water flows through your pipes, it leaves mineral buildup in its wake.
-Initially, you may notice the scaly residue on your fixtures without having issues with water pressure or corrosion; however, by the time you notice poor water pressure and reduced water flow, you have severe buildup in your pipes.
+Initially, you may notice the scaly residue on your fixtures, without having issues with water pressure or corrosion; however, by the time you notice poor water pressure and reduced water flow, you already have severe buildup in your pipes.

 Other Signs of Hard Water

 What’s happening inside your plumbing system can be hard to see until it begins to affect you.
 Still, there are external signs that point to hard water damage.
-Some of these signs include the following:

-• There are chalky white or gray stains on your plumbing fixtures
+• There are chalky white or gray stains on your plumbing fixtures.

-• There’s mineral buildup on your clothes after you wash them
+• There’s mineral buildup on your clothes after you wash them.

-• You notice mineral residue on floor tiles after you mop them
+• You notice mineral residue on floor tiles after you mop them.

-• Your dishes have spots on them after they’re washed
+• Your dishes have spots on them after they’re washed.

-• Your dishwasher has a chalky residue inside: This residue can clog your dishwasher and damage its components
+• Your dishwasher has a chalky residue inside: This residue can clog your dishwasher and damage its components.

-• Your washer has damaged drums, hoses, and pipes due to mineral buildup: Mineral deposits clog and destroy washing machine components
+• Your washer has damaged drums, hoses, and pipes due to mineral buildup: Mineral deposits clog and destroy washing machine components.

-• Your water heater can’t heat water effectively: When mineral sediments build up inside a water heater, they prevent effective water flow and make it harder for the heater to raise the water’s temperature
+• Your water heater can’t heat water effectively: When mineral sediments build inside a water heater, they prevent effective water flow and make it harder for the heater to raise the water’s temperature.
+Therefore, mineral buildup in appliances causes breakdowns and reduces their lifespan.

 Is There Hard Water in Las Vegas?

 Hard water is an issue for Las Vegas residents because the local water ranks second in the United States for hardness.
-Since the local water supply is hard, Las Vegas residents must take steps to protect their plumbing systems.

 How Do I Protect My Plumbing From Hard Water?